allegroai/clearml-docs/docs/getting_started/mlops/mlops_second_steps.md

 new_dataset.tags = ['latest']
 ```

-We passed the `parents` argument when we created v2 of the Dataset, which inherits all the parent's version content.
+The new dataset inherits the contents of the datasets specified in `Dataset.create`'s `parents` argument.
-This not only helps trace back dataset changes with full genealogy, but also makes our storage more efficient,
+This not only helps trace back dataset changes with full genealogy, but also makes the storage more efficient,
 since it only stores the changed and / or added files from the parent versions.
-When we access the Dataset, it automatically merges the files from all parent versions
+When you access the Dataset, it automatically merges the files from all parent versions
 in a fully automatic and transparent process, as if the files were always part of the requested Dataset.

 ### Training